 What are the basic rights of an agency worker after 12 weeks?

-Under the Agency Workers Regulations 2010, after the 12-week qualifying period has elapsed, the agency worker will be entitled to the same basic employment and working conditions as a comparable worker or employee.
+Under the Agency Workers Regulations 2010, after completing the 12-week qualifying period, agency workers are entitled to the same basic employment and working conditions as a comparable employee or worker who has been directly recruited to perform the same role.

-In particular, pregnant agency workers who have completed the 12 week qualifying period, will be entitled to take paid time off to attend antenatal medical appointments and antenatal classes when on assignment.
+Pregnant agency workers who have completed the 12-week qualifying period are entitled to paid time off to attend antenatal medical appointments and antenatal classes while on assignment.

 How does the 12-week qualifying period work?